Public Safety Officer

 - Conduct periodic parking utilization surveys at the request of Parking and Transportation Services (P&TS).

 - Assist with enforcement concerns in the Pedestrian Zone.

 Safety and Security

-- Patrol designated areas of the campus looking for suspicious and/or illegal behavior, safety hazards, unlocked doors, opportunities to assist the public, etc…; notify the appropriate university departments of issues that should be addressed.
+- Patrol designated areas of the campus looking for suspicious and/or illegal behavior, safety hazards, unlocked doors, opportunities to assist the public, etc., document concerns and notify the appropriate university departments of issues that should be addressed.

 - Respond to door alarms in the student housing and academic areas of campus.